 Essentially it gives you complete control over your media library without having to move, all from the phone in your pocket.

 Since Kore is open-source, there are many more features in the works.
 This is an app that will just keep getting better in time.

 Yatse is another Kodi remote control app, however, they are not authorized by Team Kodi.

 That doesn’t mean that Yatse doesn’t work very well.
 Quite the opposite, actually.
 Yatse has a very devoted following and even has a few features that Kore does not.

 However, Yatse is not an open-source software project.
 Since Kodi was founded on the belief that anyone should be able to modify and improve upon their source code – which is why XBMC and Kodi have always been open source.
 As such, Team Kodi will not team up with them.

 Please note, at the time of this article, there are two versions of Kore on the Google Play Store.
 One is made by Synced Synapse, the other is by the XBMC Foundation.

-Synced Synapse created the app and was publishing it on their own before being officially integrated with Team Kodi.
-Their version of the app is no longer being updated, but is still online for legacy support.
+Synced Synapse created the app and was publishing it on its own before being officially integrated with Team Kodi.
+Their version of the app is no longer being updated but is still online for legacy support.

-Be sure to install the version published from the XBMC Foundation.
+Be sure to install the version published by the XBMC Foundation.